THE MONKEY AND THE IGUANA

 It seemed that most everyone else, though, was excited about this last minute supper and a small crowd was beginning to gather around the chicken coop to watch Mose make that hen run around the stump with its head cut off.

-I knew that my friend, Hilmon, would be on Writer’s Rock waiting for me, but I wasn’t ready to go down to the rock just yet.
+I knew that my friend, Hilmon, would be on Writer’s Rock waiting for me but, I wasn’t ready, just yet, to go down to the rock.
 Those Federal men had come by the house first looking for my father and then they proceeded on to the church.
 Everyone knew my daddy was in jail.
 The terrible secret was out.
 Our pretentious innocence was covered with shame.
 I couldn’t face my friend.

 I went to the only place I could find peace.
 I went to the tree.
 My oak tree.
 Along a line running north and south on the eastern side of the house stood a row of fifteen oak trees.
 All of them were 60 years old and they were each 20 paces apart.
 Grandpa knew how old they were because he planted them.
 He planted them all except the furthest one out from the house, the one that marked the entrance to our road.
 This tree was older than the other oaks.
 It was, according to my Grandfather, over 100 years old.
 When you walked down that long row of trees and got to the oldest and the biggest one, the last one away from the house, you were on the road to Dover.

 In older times, Grandpa said, this old oak was the setting for the celebration of a new beginning.
 After the War of Independence, veterans of that War gathered here, around this tree, with their families to remember the sacrifices and to remember those who gave their lives for freedom.
 We whipped those redcoats twice, Grandpa loved to say.
 They used to assemble there every year in the summer, he said, to celebrate, but those days ended long before my time.
 He told me grand stories about the food and the happiness and the large groups of people that once congregated around this tree.
 My tree.